Reggie Bush Calls BS On Goodell, Says Kaepernick's Better Than Most NFL QBs

-Roger Goodell's explanation of why Colin Kaepernick's NOT in the NFL is trash ... 'cause he's better than EVERY NFL backup QB, and some starters, so says Reggie Bush, Kap's former 49ers teammate.
+Roger Goodell's explanation of why Colin Kaepernick's NOT in the NFL is trash ... 'cause he's better than EVERY NFL backup QB and some starters, so says Reggie Bush, Kap's former 49ers teammate.

 Translation: Colin's wayyyyy good enough to help an organization win.
 So, not being signed ... it ain't about talent, or W's and L's.